secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 **Performance Factors**

-- Developing in role i.e. you are new to company / new to role  or there is performance development required
+- Developing in role, i.e., you are new to company / new to role or there is performance development required
-- Performing in role i.e. you are meeting all requirements
+- Performing in role, i.e., you are meeting all requirements
-- Exceeding in role i.e. you are knocking it out of the park
+- Exceeding in role, i.e., you are knocking it out of the park

 **Compensation Reviews**